pablo-sch/keepcoding-05-frontend-javascript/docs/README.md

 ## Project Description

-In order to practice and demonstrate the knowledge acquired in virtual classes, this project consists of developing a web application similar to Wallapop.
-JavaScript libraries or frameworks are not allowed, although external CSS utilities can be used.
+To practice and demonstrate the knowledge acquired in virtual classes, this project consists of developing a web application similar to Wallapop.
+JavaScript libraries or frameworks are not allowed, although external CSS utilities may be used.
-Additionally, a `db.json` file must be provided for the backend with the example data required for grading the assignment.
+Additionally, a `db.json` file must be provided for the backend, containing sample data required for grading the assignment.

-### 1. Ads List
+### 1. Post Listing

-- Each ad should display its image (if available), name, description, price, and whether it is for buying or selling.
+- Each post must display its image (if available), name, description, price, and whether it’s for sale or purchase.
-- Ads must be fetched through an endpoint.
+- Posts must be retrieved from an endpoint.
-- The listing screen must handle all interface states:
+- The listing screen must manage all UI states:

-  - **Empty** (no ads).
+  - **Empty** (no posts available).
-  - **Error** (failed to load ads).
+  - **Error** (while loading posts).
-  - **Loading** (while ads are being loaded).
+  - **Loading** (while posts are being loaded).
-  - **Success** (when ads have been successfully loaded).
+  - **Success** (when posts have been successfully retrieved).

-- Clicking on an ad should take the user to its detail screen.
+- Clicking on a post should open its detail screen.
-- If the user is logged in, a button should be displayed to access the ad creation screen.
+- If the user is logged in, a button should appear to access the post creation screen.

-### 2. Ad Detail
+### 2. Post Detail

-- It should display the image (if available), name, description, price, and whether it's for buying or selling.
+- Must display the image (if available), name, description, price, and whether it’s for sale or purchase.
-- It should manage all interface states:
+- Must manage all UI states:

-  - **Empty** (the ad does not exist).
+  - **Empty** (post does not exist).
-  - **Error** (failed to load the ad information).
+  - **Error** (while loading post information).
-  - **Loading** (while the information is being loaded).
+  - **Loading** (while information is being loaded).
-  - **Success** (when the information has been successfully retrieved).
+  - **Success** (when the information is successfully retrieved).

-- If the user is authenticated and the ad belongs to them, a button to delete it should be shown (with confirmation).
+- If the user is authenticated and owns the post, a button to delete it must be shown (with confirmation).

-### 3. Ad Creation
+### 3. Post Creation

-- It should include a form with the following fields:
+- Must include a form with the following fields:
   - **Photo** (optional).
   - **Name** (required).
   - **Description** (required).
   - **Price** (required).
   - **Buy/Sell** (required).

-- When the form is submitted, a request should be made to the backend to save the ad.
+- On form submission, a request must be sent to the backend to save the post.
-- The interface states must be managed:
+- The UI must handle the following states:

-  - **Error** (failed to save the ad).
+  - **Error** (while saving the post).
-  - **Loading** (while the ad is being saved).
+  - **Loading** (during the saving process).
-  - **Success** (when the ad has been successfully saved).
+  - **Success** (when the post is saved successfully).

-- This screen can only be accessed if the user is logged in.
-Otherwise, the user should be redirected to the listing screen with a message explaining the reason.
+- This screen is accessible only to logged-in users.
+Otherwise, redirect to the listing page and inform the user of the reason.

 ### 4. Login

-- It should display a form with username and password fields.
+- Must display a form with username and password fields.
-- Upon form submission, the user should be authenticated against the backend and a JWT token should be obtained.
+- On submission, the user should be authenticated via the backend and receive a JWT token.
-- The states: loading, error, and success must be managed.
+- The following states must be handled: loading, error, and success.

 ### 5. Registration

 - Similar to the login screen.
-- It should register the user in the backend.
+- Must register the user via the backend.
-- The states: loading, error, and success must be managed.
+- The following states must be handled: loading, error, and success.

-## Optional
+## Optional Features

-- Pagination for ads in the listing (the API returns only 10 by default).
+- Post pagination in the listing (the API returns only 10 by default).
-- Ads search.
+- Post search functionality.
-- Ad editing (only if the user is the owner).
+- Post editing (only if the user is the owner).
-- Static tag filtering.
+- Filtering by static tags.
-- Making the tags dynamic.
+- Making tags dynamic.

-## REST API for the Assignment
+## REST API for Practice Support

-To emulate a database, **sparrest.js** will be used, a REST API created by instructor Alberto Casero (KeepCoding), based on `json-server`.
+To emulate a database, **sparrest.js** will be used — a REST API created by instructor Alberto Casero (KeepCoding), based on `json-server`.

-### Clone the Repository
+### Cloning the Repository

 ```bash
 git clone https://github.com/kasappeal/sparrest.js.git
 ```

-This will start the server and activate the REST API so you can interact with the simulated database.
+This will start the server and run the REST API, allowing interaction with the simulated database.

 ## Technologies Used

-- **HTML**: For structuring content and creating the page layout.
+- **HTML**: For structuring the content and building the layout of the web page.
-- **CSS**: For the design and visual styling of the page, ensuring an attractive and consistent user experience.
+- **CSS**: For visual design and styling, ensuring an attractive and consistent user experience.

 ## Installation and Usage Instructions

 ### Software Requirements

-- **Visual Studio** (Tested on version 1.99.0)
+- **Visual Studio Code** (tested on version 1.99.0)
-- **Live Server** (Visual Studio Addon, Optional)
+- **Live Server** (Visual Studio Code extension, optional)

 ### Program Descriptions

-- **Visual Studio**: Integrated development environment (IDE) needed to run the project.
+- **Visual Studio Code**: Integrated Development Environment (IDE) required to run the project.
 Make sure to use version 1.99.0 to avoid compatibility issues.
-- **Live Server**: Visual Studio extension that allows viewing HTML files locally in a browser, showing real-time changes.
+- **Live Server**: A Visual Studio Code extension that allows you to preview HTML files locally in a browser, showing real-time changes.

 ### Steps to Use This Project

-1. Download the compressed file of the project from GitHub to your computer or clone it via SourceTree.
+1. Download the compressed project file from GitHub to your computer or clone it using SourceTree.

 2. Once downloaded or cloned, add it to your workspace in Visual Studio Code.

 3. After downloading Sparrest, update its dependencies.
-Then, to incorporate the tested database into this project, copy the `db.json` file from this project and replace it with the one generated by Sparrest once initialized.
+Then, to incorporate the sample database used in this project, copy the project's `db.json` file and replace the one generated by Sparrest when initialized.

 To start the database, simply run the following command inside the Sparrest directory: